-- 9.6.3.1 Onboard steel vessels the hull, superstructures, structural bulkheads, decks and deckhouses shall be constructed of steel or other equivalent material. - 9.6.3.2 However, in cases where any part of the structure is of aluminium alloy, the following shall apply: - .1 Insulation of structural aluminium alloy components having Class A or Class B fire ratings shall be such that the temperature of the aluminium structural core does not rise more than 200°C above the ambient temperature at any time during the applicable fire exposure to the standard fire test.
-This requirement is not applicable to those aluminium sections which, in the opinion of the Appointed Surveyor or Recognised Organisation, are non-load bearing. - .2 Special attention shall be given to the insulation of aluminium alloy components of columns, stanchions and other structural members required to support lifeboats and liferafts in launching and embarkation areas which are located in Class A and Class B fire rated areas.
-The following insulating parameters shall be followed:
+- 9.6.3.1 The hull, superstructures, structural bulkheads, decks and deckhouses shall be constructed of steel or other equivalent material. - 9.6.3.2 However, in cases where any part of the structure is of aluminium alloy, the following shall apply: - .1 Insulation of structural aluminium alloy components having Class A or Class B fire ratings shall be such that the temperature of the aluminium structural core does not rise more than 200°C above the ambient temperature at any time during the applicable fire exposure to the standard fire test.
+This requirement is not applicable to those aluminium sections which, in the opinion of the Appointed Surveyor or Recognised Organisation, are non-load bearing.

-- a) In a Class A division, the temperature of the aluminium structural core shall not rise more than 200°C above the ambient temperature for at least 60 minutes whilst being exposed to fire (in accordance to the FTP Code). - b) In a Class B division, the temperature of the aluminium structural core shall not rise more than 200°C above the ambient temperature for at least 30 minutes whilst being exposed to fire (in accordance to the FTP Code). - 9.6.3.3 On steel vessels the engine room casings of category A machinery spaces shall be of steel construction and be adequately insulated.
-On vessels not made of steel the engine room casings shall preferably be made of steel but, as an alternative, they may be made of an equivalent material subject that they shall be appropriately insulated and be designed to be boundary cooled through two fire hoses supplied simultaneously from the emergency fire pump.
-Any casings' openings shall be suitably arranged and protected to prevent the spread of fire. - 9.6.3.3.1 On vessels < 1,000GT operating exclusively in Maltese Waters, the engine room casings located in category A machinery spaces need not be of steel and need not be fully insulated provided that the casings are made from an equivalent material that can be boundary cooled through two fire hoses supplied simultaneously from the emergency fire pump with drainage of cooling water over-side through scuppers of suitable capacity.
+- .2 Special attention shall be given to the insulation of aluminium alloy components of columns, stanchions and other structural members required to support lifeboats and liferafts in launching and embarkation areas which are located in Class A and Class B fire rated areas.
+The following insulating parameters shall be followed: - i In a Class A division the temperature of the aluminium structural core shall not rise more than 200°C above the ambient temperature for at least 60 minutes whilst being exposed to fire (in accordance to the FTP Code). - ii In a Class B division the temperature of the aluminium structural core shall not rise more than 200°C above the ambient temperature for at least 30 minutes whilst being exposed to fire (in accordance to the FTP Code). - 9.6.3.3 Engine room casings of category A machinery spaces shall be of steel construction and be adequately insulted.
+Any openings therein shall be suitably arranged and protected to prevent the spread of fire. - 9.6.3.4 On vessels < 1,000GT operating exclusively in the Maltese Waters, the engine room casings located in category A machinery spaces need not be of steel and need not be fully insulated provided that the casings and crowns can be boundary cooled through two fire hoses supplied simultaneously from the emergency fire pump with drainage of cooling water over-side through scuppers of suitable capacity.

-9.6.4 Fire Rated Areas, Main Vertical Zones (MVZs) and Horizontal Zones
+9.6.4 Main Vertical Zones and Horizontal Zones

-- 9.6.4.1 On passenger vessels the hull superstructure and deckhouses in way of accommodation and service spaces shall be enclosed by structural fire rated areas or MVZs.
-MVZs divisions shall have insulation values in accordance with Tables 1 and 2 of this Section. - 9.6.4.2 As far as practicable, the bulkheads forming the boundaries of MVZs, shall be in line with watertight subdivision bulkheads.
-Such bulkheads shall fully extend from deck to deck and to the shell or other boundaries. - 9.6.4.3 When a Class A fire rated bulkhead serves the purpose of providing an appropriate barrier between sprinkler protected spaces and spaces without sprinklers, which subdivides a fire rated area or a MVZ, these divisions shall be insulated in accordance with the fire insulation and integrity values given in Tables 1 and 2 of this Section. - 9.6.4.4 Fire insulation and integrity values given in Tables 1 and 2 of this Section shall be complied with.
+- 9.6.4.1 Hull superstructure and deckhouses in way of accommodation and service spaces shall be subdivided into main vertical zones by Class A fire rated divisions.
+These divisions shall have insulation values in accordance with Tables 1 and 2 of this Section. - 9.6.4.2 As far as practicable, the bulkheads forming the boundaries of the main vertical zones shall be in line with watertight subdivision bulkheads. - 9.6.4.3 Such bulkheads shall fully extend from deck to deck and to the shell or other boundaries. - 9.6.4.4 When a Class A fire rated bulkhead serves the purpose of providing an appropriate barrier between sprinkler protected spaces and spaces without sprinklers, which subdivides a main vertical zone, these divisions shall be insulated in accordance with the fire insulation and integrity values given in Tables 1 and 2 of this Section.

-9.6.5 Bulkheads within Fire Rated Areas and Main Vertical Zones (MVZs)
+9.6.5 Bulkheads within a Main Vertical Zone